shimonpi/AppliedCFD_Tutorials/Tutorial_5/README.md

 Now, let's compare these results to ours.

-For $`Re = 20`$, the flow is steady, so we can simply check the file 'postProcessing/forces/0/forceCoeffs.dat' and take the results from the last line:
+For Re = 20, the flow is steady, so we can simply check the file 'postProcessing/forces/0/forceCoeffs.dat' and take the results from the last line:

 ```cpp
 # Time        	Cm            	Cd            	Cl